PixelPulse10/Student-performance-ml-project/README.md

 ## Objective

-The goal of this project is to analyze factors affecting student performance and build machine learning models to predict math scores.
+The goal of this project is to analyze factors affecting student performance and build machine learning models to predict math scores .

 ## Dataset